ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

     is enabled as part of the chat-history-in-context setting), and chances are the ai-model will continue starting from the trimmed part, thus allows long response to be recovered/continued indirectly, in many cases.

+    The histogram/freq based trimming logic is currently tuned for english language wrt its is-it-a-alpabetic|numeral-char regex match logic.

   chatRequestOptions - maintains the list of options/fields to send along with chat request, irrespective of whether /chat/completions or /completions endpoint.